gabe-ochoa/resume/Readme.md

 ### Numina
 ##### Head of Engineering | Brooklyn, NY | March 2022 - Present
 - Reduced time to ship new features from 1-6 months to <1 week.
-- Oversaw an volume count accuracy increase of 20-50% per vehicle mode.
+- Oversaw a volume count accuracy increase of 20-50% per vehicle mode.
 - Architected and delivered a new Data Lake, Pipeline, and Landing Zone after a 3x increase in data ingestion in a 3 month period.
 - Created a new hiring process to hire 4 engineers in 4-8 weeks instead of 3-6 months.
 - Built and hired a team of 5 engineers across 5 disciplines (Hardware, Firmware, Data Science, Machine Learning / Computer Vision, and Frontend/Backend).